 Ending the Intensive Confinement of Hens Used by the Egg Industry (Hawaii)

-Bans the intensive confinement of hens used by the egg in Hawaii as well as the sale of eggs from hens kept in such conditions
+Bans the intensive confinement of hens used by the egg industry as well as the sale of eggs from hens kept in such conditions

 Hens used by the egg industry are among the most abused animals in the country yet have few legal protections.
 In most states, hens can legally be intensively confined in battery cages so small they cannot extend their wings or lie down comfortably.
 Battery cages are tiny wire cages where each hen is given less space than a sheet of printer paper to spend her entire life.